|In-state Tuition (per semester hour, unless noted)||$292|

 POINTS OF DISTINCTION

-- The Brookings Institute named A&M-Commerce a top-twenty “Leader” university in recognition of the university’s effectiveness in supporting the social mobility of its graduates and for creating research knowledge that directly benefits society.
+- The Brookings Institute named A&M–Commerce a top-twenty leader university based on the university’s support of the social mobility of its graduates and focus on research that directly benefits society.

 - The National Science Foundation awarded the university a grant totaling more than $1 million to fund a collaborative project, “Preparing a Community of Outstanding STEM Teachers for Rural and Urban Northeast Texas.”

-The university awards more than $10 million in scholarships annually to Honors College and Regents Scholar students, First Year Leadership Class participants, students in departments that offer endowed scholarships, and to students who demonstrate need and/or academic merit.
-A&M-Commerce also awards Phi Theta Kappa and transfer scholarships to students who wish to complete degrees.
-Endowed and departmental scholarships also provide significant financial assistance.
+The university awards more than $1 million in scholarships annually to students who demonstrate need and/or academic and leadership merit.
+Texas A&M–Commerce also awards Phi Theta Kappa and transfer scholarships to students who wish to complete degrees.

-A perennial NCAA Division II athletics powerhouse and an original member of the Lone Star Athletic Conference, A&M-Commerce Lion student-athletes compete in 13 sports.
-The university also offers a comprehensive and diverse student life experience, including a thriving Greek community and more than 120 student organizations.
+A perennial NCAA Division II athletics powerhouse and an original member of the Lone Star Athletic Conference, Texas A&M–Commerce Lion student-athletes compete in thirteen sports.
+The university also offers a comprehensive and diverse student life experience, including a thriving Greek community and more than 140 recognized student organizations.